-Stocks may add to Fed-fueled gains
+Stocks turn lower on trade deal doubts

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Tokyo's Nikkei rose 0.4 percent and Hong Kong's Hang Seng gained 1 percent.
+Tokyo's Nikkei ended the day up 0.4 percent and Hong Kong's Hang Seng finished the session with a 1 percent gain.

+In European markets, London's FTSE fell 1 percent, Germany's DAX dropped 0.6 percent and France's CAC slipped 0.5 percent.

 The Associated Press contributed to this article.